Vodafone 5G Broadband review

 Vodafone Gigacube

-The Vodafone GigaCube 5G is a white rectangle that stands upright like a mini monolith.
-It has grilles on the top and bottom, indicator lights on the front, and while this is sold as a Vodafone device it’s actually a ZTE MC888 Ultra.
+The Vodafone Indoor 5G Hub is a white rectangle that stands upright like a mini monolith.
+It has a blue circle of lights a third of the way up, and while this is sold as a Vodafone device it actually appears to be a rebranded Greenpacket E5-250MA.

 You don’t need to worry too much about the model, but we’ll get to how it performs below.
-In terms of how it looks, it’s plain, with most of the points of interest actually being hidden away at the back.
-It’s here that you’ll find a pair of Ethernet ports, along with the power lead.
+In terms of how it looks, it’s plain, other than that circle of lights.

-At 205 x 100 x 100mm it’s taller than most broadband devices, but should still comfortably fit on most surfaces.
+At 221 x 116 x 116mm it’s taller than most broadband devices, but should still comfortably fit on most surfaces.

 Setup